Testing gravitational physics by combining DESI DR1 and weak lensing datasets using the E_G estimator: Simulation tests

 The measurements shown in Fig.~\ref{fig:eg_allBuzzard} are averaged over the different mock regions accommodated in the Buzzard light cone (respectively $N_{\rm reg} =$ 20, 12 and 60 regions for the overlaps with KiDS, DES and HSC), the errors are derived from the analytical covariance representative of a single region, and the results are compared to the theoretical model predictions as defined in Sec.~\ref{sec:EGtheory}, using $\Omega_m = 0.286$ for the Buzzard simulations.
 The mock measurements show generally good agreement with the model, except that the direct determinations of $E_G$ are consistently biased low compared to the model prediction. \cite{alam_testing_2017} and \cite{singh_probing_2019} also find that $E_G$ measurements in simulations are biased low due to non-linear galaxy bias and a non-unity galaxy-matter cross-correlation coefficient, although their reported size of this effect is much smaller than the bias we find in our direct $E_G$ determination, which we attribute to the form of the estimator in Eq.~\ref{eq:EG_direct} as a ratio of noisy quantities.

 As expected for these GR-consistent mocks, the $E_G$ measurements are broadly independent of scale.
-In the $E_G(R,z)$ panels of Fig.~\ref{fig:eg_allBuzzard}, the shaded region indicates the 68\% confidence region of the fit of a general scale-dependent model shown in Eq.~\ref{eq:scaleModel}, which we discuss in more detail in Sec.~\ref{subsec:scaledep}.
+In the $E_G(R,z)$ panels of Fig.~\ref{fig:eg_allBuzzard}, the shaded region indicates the 68\% confidence region of the fit of a general scale-dependent model introduced in Sec.~\ref{subsec:scaledep}.

-The optimally-averaged $E_G(z)$ values, obtained by combining $E_G(R,z)$ across all separations using the full covariance matrix and the method described in Sec.~\ref{subsec:optCombDS}, are shown in Fig.~\ref{fig:egzall}, in which we also divide the errors by $1/\sqrt{N_{\rm reg}}$.
+The optimally-averaged $E_G(z)$ values, obtained by combining $E_G(R,z)$ across all separations using the full covariance matrix and the method described in Sec.~\ref{subsec:optCombDS}, are shown in the lower row of Fig.~\ref{fig:egzall}, in which we also divide the errors by $1/\sqrt{N_{\rm reg}}$.
 These results confirm the impression that the direct estimator of $E_G$ is biased.
 We also measured $E_G(z)$ for each mock lens redshift sample using the maximum-likelihood method described in Sec.~\ref{subsec:egmaxlik}, and display these results in Fig.~\ref{fig:egzsys} for different choices of non-linear cut-off scale $R_0 = (1, 2, 3, 4) \, h^{-1}$ Mpc.
-Based on these results, we select $R_0 = 3 \, h^{-1}$ Mpc as a suitable choice providing an unbiased recovery of the theoretical value $E_G(z) = \Omega_{m,0}/f(z)$, and the maximum-likelihood determinations of $E_G(z)$ for this case are also displayed in Fig.~\ref{fig:egzall} and listed in Table~\ref{tab:egresults}.
+Based on these results, we select $R_0 = 3 \, h^{-1}$ Mpc as a suitable choice providing an unbiased recovery of the theoretical value $E_G(z) = \Omega_m/f(z)$, and the maximum-likelihood determinations of $E_G(z)$ for this case are also displayed in the lower row of Fig.~\ref{fig:egzall} and listed in Table~\ref{tab:egresults}.
 These results confirm that, using the maximum-likelihood method, the expected redshift dependence predicted by the underlying GR cosmology is reproduced, validating the robustness of the analysis pipeline.
 For $R_0 = 3 \, h^{-1}$ Mpc, we find that the average deviation between the $E_G(z)$ measurements and model is consistent with zero with a precision of $2\%$, which is much smaller than the statistical errors in the measurements.
+We note that our simulations are generated in the GR+$\Lambda$CDM framework, such that this non-linear threshold could potentially change in modified gravity scenarios.